Documentation for the MoonBooth SEO Theme for Hugo

 There are likely a few pages on your site you want to keep out of Google’s index.
 Your “thank you for signing up” page, your unsubscribe page, and your 404 page, for example.

 The reason you want to keep these pages out of Google’s index is because you don’t want to waste Google’s time crawling pages which will never bring you SEO traffic.
-Instead, you want to direct Google’s attention to pages that will bring you SEO traffic, such as useful blog posts and product pages.

 tag in the <head>